wil-gerard/wil-gerard/README.md

-### Hi folks, I'm Wil 👋
+### Hi folks, Wil here 👋

 I'm a software engineer with a background in graphic design and a focus on full-stack web development.
-I'm interested in high positive impact use cases of web applications and machine learning.
+My goal is to help build high positive impact use cases of web applications and machine learning.

-I'm always open to connect!
-Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/wilgerard/) or my email [williamrgerard@gmail.com](williamrgerard@gmail.com)
+Feel free to reach out!
+[LinkedIn](https://www.linkedin.com/in/wilgerard/) or my email [williamrgerard@gmail.com](williamrgerard@gmail.com)